MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-app-signing-certificate.md

 ---
 # required metadata

-title: Sign MPOS with a code signing certificate
+title: Sign the MPOS .appx file with a code signing certificate
 description: This topic explains how to sign MPOS with a code signing certificate.
 author: mugunthanm
 ms.date: 05/27/2022